kingwash95/logfinder/README.md

 - Ability to specify a search directory;
 - Ability to select text file extensions;
 - Enter text to search;
-- If you enter an invalid non-existent directory or if no files are found, the corresponding information messages will appear.
+- If you enter an non text file extensions, non-existent directory or if no files are found, the corresponding information messages will appear.

 ### Images